parthsujalshah/Employee-Turnover/README.md

 6. Department (Labelled as "Sales" in the dataset)
 7. Salary

-### NOVELTY: HYPERPARAMETER TUNING
+### NOVELTY:
+- **Optimization of Hyperparameters**
-GridSearchCV is used to tune the Hyperparameters.
+GridSearchCV is used to optimize the Hyperparameters.
 The best parameters and the best estimator are:
 ![Best parameters & estimators](https://github.com/parthsujalshah/Employee-Turnover/blob/main/images/best_p_e.jpeg)

+- **Development of a new/hybrid methodology**
+First the most important features are extracted and then the model is trained.

 ### Model Generation
 SVM is being used and a pickle file is generated